 - Unlock the real reason behind your motivation to retire early (it may not be what you think!).

-- Why it’s critically important to have realistic expectations about what life after retirement looks like for you.
+- Why it’s critically important to have realistic expectations about what life after retirement looks like.

-- The dilemma early retiree hopefuls face and the two choices they need to make.
+- The dilemma early retirees face and the two choices they must make.

-It’s a seductive facade that’s supposed to be about freedom and success, but my experience shows it’s usually an avoidance mechanism that cleverly hides a more important issue.
+It’s supposed to be about freedom and success, but my experience shows it’s usually an avoidance mechanism that cleverly hides a more important issue.

 It’s self-deception at a deep level.